-These states will have abortion on the ballot in November
+These states have abortion on the ballot in midterm elections

 By Veronica Stracqualursi, CNN

-(CNN) -- Voters in a small number of states will decide in November how those states should handle the abortion issue.
+Voters in a small number of states will decide in this week's midterm elections how those states should handle the abortion issue.
 Abortion rights have taken on an increased significance and become a top focus in the midterm elections after the US Supreme Court's ruling this summer that there was no longer a federal constitutional right to the procedure.

 In its August primary, Kansas was the first state in the nation to let voters weigh in on abortion since the high court overturned Roe v.
 Wade, and Kansans overwhelmingly chose to reject a state constitutional amendment that would have given state lawmakers the green light to help enact more restrictive abortion laws.